Year 6 Curriculum

 Spring Term 2020

 Our core Power of Reading text for the Spring term is ‘The London Eye Mystery’ which will keep the children captivated at every moment of the book.
 The main characters, Ted and his older sister Kat, arrange to take Salim on the London Eye but although they watch him go up in a pod, he never comes down again.
 Salim is missing.
 Ted's analytical mind becomes an asset as he and Kat piece together the information surrounding their cousin's disappearance and begin to unravel the mystery.
 As you can imagine, the children will be consistently developing their own theories and predictions as to what happened to Salim from what they infer from the text.
-The children will be given opportunities to develop their writing skills through writing in role, speech dialogue, performing drama and writing in role, diary writing and narrative writing, where they are asked to write an alternative ending for the book.
+The children will be given opportunities to develop their writing skills through writing in role, speech dialogue, performing drama and narrative writing, where they are asked to write an alternative ending for the book.

 Within Maths, the children are going to be working on reading, writing and converting between different units of measure, translating shapes into their new positions using given instructions and reading and finding missing co-ordinates.
 We will also continue mastering multi-step problems using all four operations and tackling some algebra.